Mad Max (1979) and related work:

 Insane with guilt, Max loses his car to a group of warlords knitted together by their respective access to food, fuel and weapons.
 One warlord’s wife has drawn intelligent conclusions about the academic question of “who killed the world” and persuaded one of the generals to her cause.

+Substantially more mature and grandiose than its prequels.
 As an action thriller it is superb.
-The impressive storm, mid-desert swamp and ridiculously high estimate of the size of the desert flats indicate that George Miller has settled on a mythological approach to the subject, far removed from the first film.
-It is a good choice, given the weakness of the “terminal crazies” premiss that runs throughout the series, and the general ecological implausibility.
+The impressive storm, mid-desert swamp and ridiculously high estimate of the size of the desert flats indicate that George Miller settled on a mythological approach to the subject, far removed from the first film.
+It is a good choice, given the weakness of the “terminal crazies” premise that runs throughout the series, and the general ecological implausibility.
 As science fiction, it’s thin.

 The meandering journey through several warlike little cultures reminds me of The Warriors (1979) with everybody but the gangs removed from society.
 The “Buzzards”, for instance, use The Cars That Ate Paris (1974).
 The blind Doof Warrior is a fantastic idea, well executed, like a corner detail in some schlocky 1990s Games Workshop illustration brought to life.
 It is just one of numerous such details in the continuous chase: Ingenious novelties held together by solid work in every department.
 It lines up too well with the male gaze upon Joe’s wives, despite all that is done to soften that gaze.